Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: UWB TDOA Localization System

-The correction step estimates the error between the dead reckoned state and the state consistent with UWB TDOA measurements.
-The estimated error (\ref{eqn:error_state}) is then composed with the state to compensate for the accumulated drift: $\hat{\mathbf{x}} = \mathbf{x} \oplus {\delta \mathbf{x}}$, where $\oplus$ is a generic composition operator which represents \emph{(i)} quaternion multiplication for the orientation error, $\mathbf{q} = \mathbf{q} \otimes \delta \mathbf{q}$, and \emph{(ii)} the addition operation for the remaining states, $\mathbf{p} = \mathbf{p} + \delta \mathbf{p}$.
-We refer the reader to \cite{Sola2017} for a description of the prediction and correction step of the ESKF.
+The estimated error is then composed with the nominal state to correct accumulated drift, $\hat{\mathbf{x}} = \mathbf{x} \oplus \delta \mathbf{x}$, where $\oplus$ denotes quaternion multiplication for orientation and additive updates for the remaining states.
+Further details on the ESKF prediction and correction steps can be found in~\cite{Sola2017}.